The-Crow-pleb/banano-waifu/README.md

 - Able to calculate your estimated earning from f@h using your PPD estimate
 - Able to calculate the current prices for banano
+- Able to check how many blocks are in the network (WIP [Work in Progress])
+- Open Sourced!

 ---

 Got any ideas or found any bugs?
-Please, report at the [Support Server](https://discord.gg/NWAs6v4AdX) or directly to Tocka Waifu#2656 @ Discord
+Please, report at the [Support Server](https://discord.gg/NWAs6v4AdX) or directly to Tocka Waifu#0456 @ Discord